br0kend/react/docs/_posts/2014-09-24-testing-flux-applications.md

 For more information about the `mock` property of mocked methods or Jest's ability to provide custom mock values, see Jest's documentation on [mock functions](https://facebook.github.io/jest/docs/mock-functions.html).

-Moving Logic from React to Stores
+Moving Logic from Reacc to Stores
 ---------------------------------

-What often starts as a little piece of seemingly benign logic in our React components often presents a problem while creating unit tests.
+What often starts as a little piece of seemingly benign logic in our Reacc components often presents a problem while creating unit tests.
 We want to be able to write tests that read like a specification for our application's behavior, and when application logic slips into our view layer, this becomes more difficult.

 For example, when a user has marked each of their to-do items as complete, the TodoMVC specification dictates that we should also change the status of the "Mark all as complete" checkbox automatically.
 To create that logic, we might be tempted to write code like this in our MainSection's `render()` method: